roots/bud/site/api/classes/Framework.md

 Values defined in this function are more likely to be overwritten by [Framework](Framework.md) hooks, etc.
 If there is a more direct way to make your change it is better to not use this function.

+Still, this function provides utility for certain use cases.

 **`example`**
 ```js
 app.config({